gitReiko/bannerlord_europe_1100_eastern_expansion/README.md

 My future plans

-- add Galician kigdom (Peremyshl + Terebovlia principalities)
+- add Galician kigdom (Peremyshl + Terebovlia principalities).
-- rework Baltic tribes to several cultures and kingdoms
+- rework Baltic tribes to several cultures and kingdoms (Prussian, Lithuanian, Latvian, Aestian).
+Will be very pleased to get info about these cultures in Discord.
 - planned settlements and kingdoms can be seen on the map.
 The map is draft and may change a lot.

 Discussion, suggestions, critics

 https://discord.com/invite/kdYtRCGvWb

 If someone can help me get a better handle on creating a character for a new culture, that would be good.